 Abstract

 The Cancer Genome Atlas (TCGA) is a large longitudinal database of cancer patients with varying cancer types which has led to many studies being published (The Cancer Genome Atlas Program, 2019).
 This study, also based on TCGA, performed survival analysis, log-rank scoring, and Cox proportional hazard models comparing collagen gene copy number variation in ovarian cancer patients from the TCGA repository.
 Data cleaning was performed initially in Alteryx Designer and secondary data cleansing and analysis was performed in RStudio.
 Stratification was performed on copy number variation showing stratification alignments of deletion, normal, and duplication.
-A Kaplan-Meier survival curve was performed along with log-rank tests with a Cox proportional hazard model which found that 3 genes: COL12A1, COL4A3BP, and COL5A3 to have statistically significance relationships between decreased survival and copy number variation abnormalities.
+A Kaplan-Meier survival curve was performed along with log-rank tests with a Cox proportional hazard model which found that 3 genes: COL12A1, COL4A3BP, and COL5A3 to have statistically significant relationships between decreased survival and copy number variation abnormalities.
 This study supports current literature and provides evidence that collagen gene copy number variations can have varying survival outcomes in ovarian neoplasm patients.

 v